osuosl/streamwebs/docs/source/dev_docs.rst

 Resolving the "relation does not exist" error
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-If you run a variation of the above command and encounter a traceback and this output,
+If you run a variation of the above command and encounter a traceback with this error message,

 ::